ConorHogan/Programming_Scripting_Projects/README.md

 After completing the above basic analysis, I then moved on to looking at if any of the attributes influenced other attributes.
 I did this using corrolation analysis.

 #### 3.5.1 CORROLATION TABLE
-There method I used to identify any potential corrolation was creating a corrolation dataframe using the "dataframe.corr()" function and then printing the dataframe.
+The method I used to identify any potential corrolation was creating a corrolation dataframe using the Pandas "dataframe.corr()" function and then printing the dataframe.
+I also used Pandas ".round()" function to limit the output to two decimal places.

 ````python
 #####################
 #CORROLATION TABLE